alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/alanode state history.md

   * The contents of `data/state-history`
   * Optional: a block log which includes the block the snapshot was taken at.
 Do not include `data/blocks/reversible`.
 * Make sure `data/state` does not exist
-* Start nodala with the `--snapshot` option, and the options listed in "Nodala configuration" above
+* Start alanode with the `--snapshot` option, and the options listed in "Nodala configuration" above

-If nodala fails to receive blocks from the network, then try the above using `net_api_plugin`.
+If alanode fails to receive blocks from the network, then try the above using `net_api_plugin`.
 Use `alacli net disconnect` and `alacli net connect` to reconnect nodes which timed out.
 Caution when using net_api_plugin: either use a firewall to block access to `http-server-address`, or change it to `127.0.0.1:8888` to disable remote access.